dangraeber/academic_site/work_in_progress.md

 {: style="text-align: justify" }

+**"Asylum Seekers and Host Country Mental Health: \\Evidence from Germany and Switzerland"** (with Prashant Bharadwaj and Stephanie Khoury) [Link](https://www.dropbox.com/s/k0h4xn4fu2npzu8/20200521_asylum_MH%20%281%29.pdf?dl=0)

+Due to recent conflicts and humanitarian issues, millions of people have sought asylum in countries in Europe.
+The influx of asylum seekers has sparked debates about the impacts of such migratory flows on resident populations.
+We study how the recent migration of these forcibly displaced people into Europe affects the mental health of the receiving country residents in Switzerland and Germany.
+We exploit quasi-random variation in asylum seeker placement by matching settlement data with administrative health insurance data on mental health related treatments and survey data capturing self-reported mental health.
+Despite numerous possible mechanisms, in both countries, we find no economically meaningful effects of asylum seeker flows on residents' mental health.

+{: style="text-align: justify" }

 **"Pandemic depression: COVID-19 and the mental health of entrepreneurs"** (with Marco Caliendo, Alexander Kritikos and Johannes Seebauer; revise and resubmit at Entrepreneurship Theory and Practice)